MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/9-exercise-add-software.md

 Congratulations, you just customized your dev container even further by installing additional software!

-Continue to the next section for a quick knowledge check about dev containers in VS Code, followed by a summary of what we've covered in this Learn module.
+Continue to the next section for a quick knowledge check about dev containers in Visual Studio Code, followed by a summary of what we've covered in this Learn module.